tomkooij/modelleertaal/README.md

-Simple parser / interpreter for *Modelleertaal*
+Simple compiler for *Modelleertaal*
 ==========================================

 [![Travis Status](https://travis-ci.org/tomkooij/modelleertaal.svg)]
 (https://travis-ci.org/tomkooij/modelleertaal)

-Modelleertaal grammar and interpreter in javascript/jison.
+Modelleertaal to javascript compiler in javascript/jison.

-Parses the language used for "natuurkundig modelleren" (dynamical models in high school physics in NL).
+Modelleertaal is  the language used for "natuurkundig modelleren" (dynamical models in  high school physics in NL).
 The language is a subset of "CoachTaal" which is a ALGOL-like (i.e. Pascal) with the keywords translated into Dutch.
 ```
  Note that keywords start with a capital (and are in dutch).
  Statements are not ; terminated